 This course focuses on leadership and communication in groups and teams through an exploration of team-based leadership and shared visions.
 Students will develop a better understanding of themselves as leaders and followers and the role of others as leaders and followers within a community.
-Topics include: community-based models and theories related to effective groups and teams, processes of teams, team management, relationships in teams, creating a shared mission and vision amongst members, improving and evaluating team performance, determining leadership strategies based on team dynamics, and shared leadership.
-Recommended preparation: AGED 251 .
+Topics include: community-based models and theories related to effective groups and teams, processes of teams, team management, relationships in teams, creating a shared mission and vision among members, improving and evaluating team performance, determining leadership strategies based on team dynamics, and shared leadership.
+Recommended preparation: AGED 251

 CLDR 480 Change and Power in a Global Society